 Chapter Location Additions/Modifications/Deletions Preface This document applies to SYS/BIOS software version 6.46.
 Threading Section 3.6.3 The table listing Task stack usage has been modified to include more target families.
 Memory Section 7.2.1 Modified instructions for choosing a platform for the memory map to show that the packages repository is now part of the SYS/BIOS installation (not the XDCtools installation).
 Memory Section 7.8.2 and Section 7.8.3 Modified declaration and use of buffers in C code examples for HeapMem and HeapBuf.
-Size Benchmarks Appendix C The descriptions of size benchmark applications have been modified to reflect the new set of benchmark applications.

-Table G-1.
+Table G-6.
 SPRUEX3Q Revision History